nathwung/messaging/README.md

 ## 🚀 Features

 - 🔐 **User Authentication**:
-  - New users register with email and name
+  - New users register with name, email, and password
   - Firebase Authentication stores credentials securely
   - Users can log in on future visits

 - 👥 **User List Page**:
   - View all registered users
-  - See online status or last seen date
+  - See online status and last seen date
   - Change your display name in real time
   - Log out updates your status instantly in the database